-Emirates International School - Meadows in Dubai is an International Baccalaureate School within the Meadows and Springs Community with 1,663 students, including 85 different nationalities.
-It takes pupils aged two to eighteen – offering a seamless transition between all IB programmes.
+Emirates International School - Meadows in Dubai is an International Baccalaureate School within the Meadows and Springs Community with over 1,600 students, of 85 different nationalities.
+It takes students aged two to eighteen – offering a seamless transition between all IB programmes.

-The school teaches all four categories of the International Baccalaureate and the results are outstanding, with students moving on to prestigious universities across the world including Oxford and Stanford.
+The school teaches all four categories of the International Baccalaureate with outstanding results and students moving on to some of the world's top universities including Oxford and Stanford.

 Head of High School at Emirates International School - Meadows in Dubai